 The Account Services segment consists of revenues and expenses derived from our branded and private label deposit account programs.
-These programs include our Green Dot-branded and affinity-branded GPR card accounts, private label GPR card accounts, checking accounts and open-loop gift cards.
-The Processing and Settlement Services segment consists of revenues and expenses derived from reload services through the Green Dot Network and our tax refund processing services.
+These programs include our Green Dot-branded and affinity-branded GPR card accounts, private label GPR card accounts, checking accounts, open-loop gift cards and secured credit cards.
+The Processing and Settlement Services segment consists of revenues and expenses derived from reload services through the Green Dot Network, 1099 disbursement programs and our tax refund processing services.
 The Corporate and Other segment primarily consists of unallocated corporate expenses, depreciation and amortization, intercompany eliminations and other costs that are not considered when management evaluates segment performance.
 We do not evaluate performance or allocate resources based on segment asset data, and therefore such information is not presented.